atrusofthefuture/aoedelinux32/README.md

 ### CONFIG TECHNICALS:
 As mentioned, the tweaks are specified in the [Professional Audio][1] article in the Arch Wiki, and the article is included in the /root directory by default

+Running diff on this repo against the package-maintainer's stock releng configuration will show where it has been customized.
+Minor changes have been made to "build.sh" and the bulk is found in airootfs/etc and airootfs/root/customize_airootfs.sh.

 [1]: https://wiki.archlinux.org/index.php/Professional_audio/